- CNA License

-After working hard to complete a Certified Nursing Assistant, or CNA, program, studying for your certification exam, and passing it to earn your license, you may be a little unsure about what to do next.
+After working hard to complete a Certified Nursing Assistant (CNA) program, studying for your certification exam, and passing it to earn your license, you may be a little unsure about what to do next.
 The obvious thing to do is to apply for jobs.
 However, if you've never applied for CNA jobs before, it can be pretty daunting.
-Furthermore, merely applying for jobs isn't your only option.
-Many people immediately proceed to work toward their RN licenses.
-By learning about what to do after earning your CNA license now, you'll be able to hit the ground running with your career as soon as you do.
+Additionally, applying for jobs isn't your only option.
+Many people immediately proceed to get started on their RN licenses.
+By learning about what to do after earning your CNA license now, you'll be able to get started on your career as soon as you do.

 Apply For CNA Jobs